 When your trusted endpoints policy is applied to your Duo applications, return to the MobileIron Core trusted endpoint management integration in the Admin Panel and enable it by clicking the Change link at the top of the page next to "Integration is disabled".
 You can choose to either activate this management integration for just members of a specified test group or groups, or activate for all users.

-Users on Android devices see a prompt to "check your permissions" when authenticating to a protected resource via the Duo Prompt.
+Users on Android devices see a device trust dialog when authenticating to a protected resource via the Duo Prompt.

-Duo uses the admin role access you granted in MobileIron Core to verify device information.
+Duo uses the API access you granted in MobileIron to perform a permissions check to verify device information.

 iOS users will see a prompt asking them to choose a certificate when authenticating to a protected resource via the Duo prompt.
 After selecting the Duo Device Authentication certificate and completing authentication, subsequent Duo authentications from the same device will automatically use that same certificate for verification.